hyl3rid/blog/data/blog/crepes.md

 **For the crepes:**

-1 ½ cups all-purpose flour
+1 cup of all-purpose flour
-1 cup almond milk or sparkling water
+1 cup + 2 tbps almond milk or sparkling water
 ½ tbsp cornstarch
+1 tsp ground flaxseed
+¼ tsp of baking powder
 A pinch salt
 Vegan butter for cooking